Inbound Marketing Blogfor Manufacturers and Healthcare Companies

-This player is known as account-based marketing.
-A spin-off of one-to-one marketing, it takes a single customer account, identifies all of the influencers within the account (for instance, the buyer you're working with may actually answer to the project manager, an engineer, or a group of higher-ups.
+What is account-based marketing, or ABM?
+A spin-off of 1-to-1 marketing, it takes a single customer account, identifies all of the influencers within the account (for instance, the buyer you're working with may actually answer to the project manager, an engineer, or a group of higher-ups.
 Or, the account may be influenced equally by a few different people), and creates a personalized campaign specifically to nurture that account towards a sale.
 Then, a campaign is created for every account that is already or may become a valuable customer.

 Highly personalized marketing is not a new concept.
 Buyer personas, the buyer's journey, and specific marketing techniques like one-to-one and real-time marketing all espouse the benefits of speaking directly to individual buyers.